 How can I most effectively use reporting verbs?

-This is the third and final lesson about Reporting Verbs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Reporting Verbs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss how to use reporting language most effectively

 – Highlight the five key areas of reporting language use

 – Provide examples of each area to improve language use

 After discussing why reporting verbs are used and which reporting verbs and phrases are most common in academic writing, the final chapter in this topic deals with the issue of using such language most effectively.
 It’s not enough to simply remember and use a variety of reporting verbs; these verbs need to be employed accurately by the writer, which means understanding their meaning, how to manipulate their syntax and tense, how to premodify or collocate these verbs correctly, and how to avoid informal reporting language in your formal academic writing.
 All five of these concepts are dealt with in turn below, with examples provided to guide you in selecting appropriate reporting verbs.